Street Lights (Kanye West song): Appearances in media

 "Street Lights" was part of the soundtrack for a season of American medical drama television series Grey's Anatomy.
-In 2016, West's wife Kim Kardashian included the song on a playlist of her 28 favourite songs from him.
+In 2016, West's former wife Kim Kardashian included the song on a playlist of her 28 favourite songs from him.
 Make-up artist Pat McGrath shared a promotional clip for her eye kit Dark Star 006 in 2017 as part of her In The Mirror series, which included an appearance from Kardashian.
 The 73 seconds long clip featured a stylized very-high resolution filter and soundtrack set to "Street Lights".

 In an interview for All Def Music in 2018, rapper Juice Wrld recalled singing the song as if he "had shit to be sad about" and classified West as "a time traveler".
 He continued, asserting that West "went to damn near 2015 and came back with some sauce".
 West released his concert film Jesus Is King simultaneously with his ninth studio album of the same name on October 25, 2019, the former of which features him and his gospel group the Sunday Service Choir performing a stripped-down acoustic rendition of "Street Lights".
 West sings in a worn-out quiet voice as he is accompanied by a piano and an organ, and he dresses in a brown attire.
 The camera slowly circles around him and the group during their performance in an underground church while dusk falls, with West using a broom for sweeping.